Pilgrim Baptist Church

 The pastor alone recommends men for the office of deacon.
 The appointment process is as follows:

-Decision Point: After two weeks, the pastor announces whether the church will move forward with the appointment.
+After two weeks, the pastor announces whether the church will move forward with the appointment.

-Week 3-4 (if proceeding): A final two-week period is given for the pastor to meet with other deacons and leaders to confirm this is the right decision.
+If proceeding, a final two-week period is given for the pastor to meet with other deacons and leaders to confirm this is the right decision.

-Final Announcement: The pastor publicly recognizes and installs the new deacon.
+The pastor publicly recognizes and installs the new deacon.

 Biblical Qualifications for Deacons